-Build a complete Rails web app from scratch, step by step!
+Build a full-featured Rails web app from from idea to deployment, step by step!

-Learn how to put all the pieces together to build a complete Ruby on Rails 5 app from idea to deployment in this course.
+Learn how to put all the pieces together to build a complete Ruby on Rails 5 app from scratch in this course.
 You'll come away with a solid understanding of Rails as well as key design principles and practices to help you craft robust and flexible apps on your own!

-This course package includes both Rails 5 courses and the new Rails 6 course!
+This course package includes both Rails 5 courses and the Rails 6 course!

-“This is the best Rails training hands-down!
+“This is the best Rails course hands-down!
 I've worked through several Rails courses and they don't even come close to explaining things as well as you do.”
 Thomas Neal

 “This Rails course is fabulous!
 I took a few other courses, but still felt really confused.
 I learned a lot, feel more comfortable with Rails...This is my favorite Rails course.”
 Dana Nourie

 “Our new hires are loving your online Ruby and Rails courses.
 In the past, our senior engineers taught new team members Rails on their own.
 But now with your courses, we are getting new engineers up to speed much easier and faster.”
 Eirik Holm, AppFolio

 “I completed a few Rails tutorials before but this course contained more lightbulb moments than the rest of them put together.
 The explanations were clean, clear, and precise, and breaking things down into diagrams really helped.
 I know after completing your courses that I can build pretty much whatever I want in Rails.”
 Jonathan Mundy